ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/strategy-pattern/index.md

 ***Regular Car***

-In our example regular cars only come in black color.
+In our example, regular cars only come in black color.
 Everything else is good.

 ```java
 public class RegularCar extends Car {